Skip to Content

 Solution 3: Try common passwords

-If you have not set a customized UEFI password, you can try common default passwords that are used by the manufacturer such as “admin,” “password,” “1234,” or “0000.”
-These passwords can be found online, but keep in mind that they may not work for all models.
+If you have not set a custom password, you can try some common passwords that are used by default by some computer manufacturers.
+These passwords can be found online, but they may not work for all models or versions of BIOS/UEFI.
+Some examples of common passwords are:

 Solution 4: Reset UEFI settings using UEFI/BIOS setup utility